skababji-ehil/fuzzy_sql/docs/installation.rst

     .. code-block:: console

-        pip install fuzzy_sql-2.0.0b0-py3-none-any.whl
+        pip install fuzzy-sql

 The package includes all the necessary dependencies.
-Please note that the package is currently private and can be installed only by the personnel who have access to the wheel file.

 Once installed, you may import any of the available functions.
 For further details, please check :doc:`/functions`  and :doc:`/usage`